photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 \\example.com@SSL@8443\originals\
 ```

-For local installations running on the default port 2342 *without HTTPS*, you can enter the following resource in the connection dialog:
+For local installations running on the default port 2342 *without HTTPS*, enter the following resource in the [connection dialog](#connect-to-a-webdav-server) (you may need to update the [registry settings](../../getting-started/troubleshooting/windows.md#connecting-via-webdav) for this):

 ```
 \\localhost:2342\originals\